Healing with Energy

 However there is another paradigm, referred to as energy medicine or Chiology.
 This method is based on the concept that the human body is -- among other things, an electrical system.
 For example when we have an electrocardiogram, we are measuring the electrical activity of the heart.
 An electroencephalogram measures the electrical functioning of the brain.
 Our bloodstream has electrolytes flowing through it.

-The best device utilizing energy medicine I have encountered is called the Chi Machine.
+The best device utilizing healing with energy or energy medicine I have encountered is called the Chi Machine.
 This was invented by a Japanese physician Dr. Shizou Inoue who spent over 35 years developing it.
 In my experience with several hundred patients the Chi machine has proven therapeutically beneficial for the following conditions:

 - Anklyosing Spondylitis